mozilla/MakeAPI/README.md

 The [makeapi-client](https://github.com/mozilla/makeapi-client) should be used to facilitate interaction with the API.
 Documentation can be found [here](https://github.com/mozilla/makeapi-client/blob/master/README.md)

+**The Make API Does not sanitize Data it receives or outputs, so it is up to consumer applications to sanitize data appropriately.**

 ### Deleting all fake data

 Clear elastic search: